n1mb0sS1erra/RemoteControl/README.md

 # RemoteControl
-A script that communicates with a remote server and execute tasks anonymously
+A script that communicates with a remote server and execute tasks anonymously.